Khloe Kardashian Blasted For Photoshop Fail After Original Look Airs On ‘Keeping Up With The Kardashians’

-Khloe Kardashian caused a massive stir in May when she posted an image on Instagram that appeared to be heavily photoshopped.
-The controversy died down until Friday, when an upcoming episode of Keeping Up with the Kardashians revealed what appears to be her original, pre-edited look.
-Social media users were quick to call out the reality star, posting the photos side-by-side to reveal what they believe to be an epic filter fail.
+Khloe Kardashian caused a massive stir online in May when she posted an image on Instagram that appeared to be heavily photoshopped.
+The controversy had died down, but it bubbled up again on Friday when an upcoming episode of Keeping Up with the Kardashians revealed what appeared to be the original, unedited look.
+Social media users were quick to call out the reality star, posting the photos side-by-side to reveal what they believed to be an epic filter fail.

-NBCUniversal Senior Executive and pop culture expert Mike Sington revealed the comparison on Twitter, captioning the post to compare what Khloe looks like on live camera versus what she looked like in the image she put up on social media in May.
+NBCUniversal Senior Executive and pop culture expert Mike Sington posted the two images on Twitter and wrote in the caption that the photos compared what Khloe looked like on live camera versus what she looked like in the image she put up on social media in May.

 What Khloe Kardashian looks like while being filmed.
 And what she looks like in a photo she posted from the same film shoot.
 It’s all smoke and mirrors…and photoshop on steroids. pic.twitter.com/hfWiHMaHBb